 7 The Original Social Distancing

-Facebook’s intentions – its stated ones, anyway – were innocent enough.
-Suddenly, we could all give a custom-built list of “friends” access to our musings and photos, and share links to stories we found interesting.
-We could crowdsource recommendations from people we knew and trusted, organize events with like-minded hobbyists, and stay in closer touch with folks we seldom see IRL.
+Facebook’s declared mission sounded innocent enough.
+Suddenly, we could curate a custom list of “friends,” grant them access to our thoughts and photos, share links to articles we found intriguing, crowdsource recommendations from trusted contacts, organize hobby‑based events, and stay in touch with acquaintances we seldom meet in person.

 6 High Crimes